erikfenriz/weatherbuddy/README.md

-Simply a cool weather buddy on React
+Simply a cool weather buddy on React <br>
 ##npm start to start